General Inspection and Maintenance by Vault Owners

 2) during the vault owner’s previous vault inspection, the vault owner noted that he or she is required to perform repair or maintenance work to his or her transformer vault.

-Also, if during a routine Toronto Hydro inspection of its equipment inside a transformer vault, the crew finds a situation where maintenance work needs to be performed on the vault structure or access door, the Toronto Hydro crew may leave a Consumer Advice Form (CAF) with the vault owner or his agent, such as a superintendant, noting the deficiencies that require the vault owner to follow up.
+Also, if during a routine Toronto Hydro inspection of its equipment inside a transformer vault, the crew finds a situation where maintenance work needs to be performed on the vault structure or access door, the Toronto Hydro crew may leave a Customer Advice Form (CAF) with the vault owner or his agent, such as a superintendant, noting the deficiencies that require the vault owner to follow up.
 Upon receipt of the CAF, the vault owner must contact Toronto Hydro to obtain access to the vault to perform any necessary repairs.

 Toronto Hydro will provide transformer vault entry once per year, per vault location at no charge to the vault owner.
 If further entry into the transformer vault and/or an isolation of the electrical equipment inside the vault is required, only the costs incurred by Toronto Hydro in accommodating the vault owner’s request will be charged to the vault owner.